 Chiang Kai-shek's Anti-Communist Offensives | The Communists, Chiang Kai-shek and Japan's Expansion, 1932-33 I Communists Save Themselves with their Long March | Chiang Kai-shek Renews China's Alliance with Moscow

-In 1929, two years after Chiang Kai-shek's crackdown against China's Communists, his government moved against the Soviet Union owning the Chinese Eastern Railroad – a railway across Manchuria and an ownership from tsarist times.
-On May 27, the Chinese arrested everyone at the Soviet consulate at Harbin, a city on the rail line in Manchuria.
-In July, Chiang Kai-shek and Zhang Xueliang agreed to seize the rail line, and, from August to October, border clashes occurred between Soviet and Chinese troops.
-In November, Soviet Forces, supported by air, drove the Chinese into a rout and occupied the Manchurian city of Hailar, near the Soviet border.
-The Chinese then settled with the Soviet Union.
-The Chinese agreed to the restoration of Soviet control over the railroad and to allow Soviet employees to return to their duties on the rail line.
+In 1929, two years after Chiang Kai-shek's Guomingdang political party split with its leftist organizers, the Chiang regime moved against the Soviet Union owning the Chinese Eastern Railroad – a railway across Manchuria.
+On May 27, Chinese authorities arrested everyone at the Soviet consulate at Harbin, a city on the rail line in Manchuria.
+In July, Chiang Kai-shek and the warlord Zhang Xueliang agreed to seize the rail line, and, from August to October, border clashes occurred between Soviet and Chinese troops.
+In November, Soviet Forces supported by air power drove the Chinese back in a rout and occupied the Manchurian city of Hailar, near the Soviet border.
+Chiang saw the Soviet Union as continuing tsarist Russia's aggressions against China but for the time being he was willing to live with it.
+His regime settled with the Soviet Union.
+It agreed to the restoration of Soviet control over the railroad and to allow Soviet employees to return to their duties on the rail line.
 China also agreed to release all of the Soviet citizens who had been arrested and to resume normal trade between China and the Soviet Union.
-And Chiang Kai-shek summed up the matter by describing Soviet Russia as having continued tsarist Russia's aggressive policy toward China.

-In the first couple of days, the 100,000-man Guomindang force penetrated deep into Communist territory and found no resistance and no Communist troops.
-The Communist force in the area was inferior in numbers and equipment, but they took advantage of familiar terrain and were more mobile.
-When the Guomindang's army lines were stretched thin, the Communists ambushed them at points of their choosing.
-In a little more than one week the Guomindang force retreated from the area, having lost something like 9,000 men and quantities of supplies.
+In the first couple of days, Chiang's 100,000-man force found no resistance and no Communist troops.
+The Communist force in the area was inferior in numbers and equipment, but they were familiar with the terrain.
+When Chiang's army lines were stretched thin the Communists ambushed them at points of their choosing.
+In a little more than one week Chiang's force retreated from the area, having lost something like 9,000 men and quantities of supplies.

-On April 1, 1931, Chiang sent another offensive into Jiangxi, a force of 200,000 men, and this second campaign ended in June with more heavy losses in men and arms for Chiang.
-A third campaign was attempted into Jiangxi, and it came to a standstill in September 1931, when Japan began expanding in Manchuria.
-Most Guomindang divisions in southern Jiangxi were withdrawn, leaving government troops guarding a few outposts on the fringes of the Communist-held territory.
+On April 1, 1931, Chiang sent a force of 200,000 men back into Jiangx province, and this second campaign ended in June with more heavy losses in men and arms.
+A third campaign was attempted into Jiangxi, and it came to a standstill in September when Japan began expanding in Manchuria.
+Most of Chiang's divisions in Jiangxi were withdrawn, leaving government troops guarding a few outposts on the fringes of the Communist-held territory.